vijeycreative/XQAOA-Dataset/README.md

 The CSV files present in [simulation_data/FIG5_Dataset](simulation_data/FIG5_Dataset) contain the data to generate the plot in Figure 5 of the paper.
 Please note that these CSV files are not readable by the Pandas as a DataFrame object.

 For usage of these simulation data, please refer the python scripts present in the [plot_scripts](plot_scripts) folder.

+## Minimal Working Example

+ The [mwe](mwe) folder contains the minimal working example implemented in Python for classically simulating the XQAOA ansatz on the MaxCut problem.
+The minimal working example consists of three files
+ - [Graph.py](mwe/Graph.py) - This script stores a graph along with its relevalant attributes in a datastructure that is most suited to the needs of the XQAOA ansatz.
+ - [XQAOA.py](mwe/XQAOA.py) - This scripts contains the XQAOA class that allows for classical simulation of the XQAOA ansatz for the MaxCut problem.
+ - [Example.ipynb](mwe/Example.ipynb) - A Jupyter Notebook that contains an example for classically simulating the XQAOA ansatz and its variants on a simple $3$-regular graph.

 ## Usage and Citation